 There's no shortage of fat cats, but being obese puts just as much strain on their bodies as it does in humans.
 Overweight cats are prone to heart disease, arthritis, diabetes and more.
-Read on to learn more facts about fat felines.
+Learn key facts about feline obesity.
 They're real eye openers.

 A Downward Spiral

 Once obesity sets in, a cat becomes less active.
 Less activity leads to further weight gain and even less mobility.
 It's a downward spiral that can lead to serious health problems.

 Injuries Equal More Vet Time

 Overweight cats are prone to injuries.
 Just like athletes, pets carrying excessive weight are more likely to experience joint problems and bouts of lameness brought on by physical movements that cats at an ideal weight take in stride.